-What is the Go Give One campaign?
+About the Go Give One Campaign

 Go Give One is a COVID-19 fundraising campaign with no borders.
 The campaign calls on everyone, everywhere to play their part in helping to vaccinate the world.
 Created by the WHO Foundation, the money raised goes to an international financing mechanism called Gavi COVAX Advanced Market Commitment (AMC), which buys COVID-19 vaccines for the world, prioritizing those who need them the most in countries that cannot afford them.

 This campaign is being launched in response to the growing global vaccine equity gap and many people asking what they can do to help.
 With a small number of rich countries rolling out the majority of doses, many countries are being left behind and unable to vaccinate their populations.
 As the quickest route to recovery, people-powered vaccines can pave the way for everyone, everywhere to be vaccinated, and our freedoms restored.

 Go Give One is asking individuals to donate $5 for a single vaccine for those in countries who cannot afford them.
 Our aim is to get 50 million people to take part in this campaign.

 The campaign is working with global and national businesses to activate their employees and customers to give, offering to match these donations, as well as lend their core business skills or platforms towards the campaign.